$\mathbb{A}^1$-invariance of localizing invariants: Introduction

 \ssec*{Acknowledgements} The results of the paper emerged after several busy conversations with Ryomei Iwasa, Marc Hoyois and Niklas Kipp.
 The author thanks them for sharing their ideas, wishes and insights.
 Toni Annala pointed out to the author that the Frobenius and Verschiebung endofunctors $\mathcal{F}_n$, $\mathcal{V}_n$ are induced by the pullback and pushforward functors along the maps $k[t] \stackrel{t\mapsto t^n}\longrightarrow k[t]$.
-The author also wants to thank Denis-Charles Cisinski for a discussion about non-finitary localizing invariants.
+The author also wants to thank Denis-Charles Cisinski for a discussion about non-finitary localizing invariants, Alexander Efimov for sharing his wisdom about localizing motives and the anonymous referee for their valuable suggestions.
+Finally, I want to thank Maxime Ramzi for pointing out a mistake in Lemma~\ref{lem:proj_formula} and many incredibly useful discussions about questions related to the paper.

 The author gladly acknowledges that he is a member of the SFB 1085 ``Higher Invariants'' funded by the Deutsche Forschungsgesellschaft (DFG).